 The start mode of the Windows base service.

 - Boot Start

 Device driver started by the operating system loader.

 Device driver that the operating system loader starts.

 Device driver started by the operating system initialization process.
 This value is valid only for driver services.

-Service to be started automatically by the Service Control Manager during system startup.
+Service to start automatically by the service control manager during system startup.

-Service to be started by the Service Control Manager when a process calls the StartService method.
+Service to start by the service control manager when a process calls the StartService method.

 Service that cannot be started.

 A value that, if True, the service can create or communicate with the windows on the desktop.